SaaS webinars: how to run demo webinars

 Practice over theory

 Putting a few screenshots and descriptions in motion can be more appealing for potential clients.
-If they can not only read about or view a particular feature, but also watch how to use that specific option in practice during a SaaS webinar, they may become more tempted and engaged with the product.
+If they can not only read about or view a particular feature, but also watch how to use that specific option in practice during a webinar SaaS, they may become more tempted and engaged with the product.

 Showing some advantages or details can bring a lot of benefits: both to those potential clients who were undecided from day one, and for those who have been put off in the past but haven’t written you off just yet.